dzangolab/generator-dzangolab-iac/generators/aws-swarm-tokens/templates/aws-swarm-tokens/README.md

 # AWS Docker swarm tokens

-Provision a pulumi project which contain the worker and manager join token of the docker swarm leader as secrets.
+Provision a pulumi project which contains the worker and manager join token of the docker swarm leader as secrets.

 ## Requirements